Update September 15, 2025: This news article has been updated with the latest information about Failure Score v8.

-As of October 31, 2025, Dun & Bradstreet will improve the Failure Score for companies in the United States.
-This score provides a more accurate picture of the financial health of companies and predicts the likelihood that a company will go bankrupt or have to cease operations within 12 months.
+On October 31, 2025, Dun & Bradstreet will introduce a renewed version of the Failure Score for companies in the United States.
+This Failure Score v8 provides a more accurate picture of the financial health of companies and predicts the likelihood that a company will go bankrupt or have to cease operations within 12 months.

 Why this update?